 By Tom McDermott

 The cable man arrived at our new home a mere 15 minutes past his three-hour appointment window, so I knew our recent move was already on the right track.
+I still had my more important personal belongings in a small self storage, and planned to bring those things over on my own time and with care.
+Other than that, all of our recently moved things were still laying all around.
 While he maneuvered around boxes of books, loose books, and an empty bookcase to finish installing a DVR, modem, and router, we were both greeted by a distinct “Baaaah, Baaaaaah” sound coming from near the den window.

 I knew that our country cottage came complete with two horses grazing in the nearby meadow, and that there was a working egg farm just down the road.
 But sheep?
 Nobody said anything about sheep.
 But, then again, we did not know the living room only had two-thirds of a floor until after the old carpet was removed, or that the upstairs plumbing was a sporadic thing.
+Well, nothing that plumbers can’t fix.
+We may also need to upgrade most of its electrical parts such as circuit breakers and switches to make the property safer.
 Who cares, we thought, we’re going to live in a sweet cottage and save on rent to boot.
 So what if it has its quirks and is further away – six miles – from saltwater than we have ever lived in our married lives (35)?
 We were in love.

 “Let’s give it a test,” the cable man said, and voilà, there was a picture on the TV screen, and, more importantly, a strong WiFi signal.
 At which point, the modem seemed to say, “Moooo, Moooo.”
 Nobody told us about cows either.
 A bit of digging inside one of a dozen boxes jammed into the room unearthed an animal puzzle our granddaughter has fun with when she visits from the West Coast.
 If the sheep or cow wasn’t placed in the right slot, kept mooing, etc. We still have not located the pieces, so are treated to authentic barnyard noises day and night.